 We provide a range of specialist paediatric services to local, national and international patients.
 Around half of our patients come from outside of London.

 GOSH is referred to as a tertiary hospital.
 This means that we largely provide third-level specialist care.
 Primary care generally consists of frontline services such as GPs and dentists, while secondary care is offered by local hospitals.

-For more detail about the structure of the NHS see the NHS Choices website.
+For more detail about the structure of the NHS see the NHS England and NHS Improvement website.

 As a specialist, tertiary care hospital, our referrals originate from another healthcare organisation, such as a local hospital.

 GOSH provides a number of services to children throughout the UK through the National Commissioning Group (NCG)

 Because of the highly specialist nature of these services they are only provided by a few hospitals in the country

 For some services we are the only centre in the UK to that is able to provide the service.